dylan-anthony-dupont/Portfolio-Projects/React-Web-App/"Jammming"/README.md

 # "JAMMMING" PROJECT (React Web App & Spotify API demonstration) DESCRIPTION:

 ## In this project, I built a React Web Application called "Jammming".
-I used my knowledge of React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, and save it to their Spotify account - all without leaving my React Web App.
+I used my knowledge of Javascript, React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, and save it to their Spotify account - all without leaving my React Web App.